Equity capital markets in Germany: regulatory overview

 Shares representing, over 12 months, less than 10% of the number of shares of the same class already admitted to trading on the same regulated market.

-Shares issued to employees as part of an employee share scheme (if a document is available which sets out the details of the employee share scheme).
+Shares issued to executives and/or employees as part of a management or employee share scheme (if the same type of shares is already admitted in the same regulated market and a document is available which sets out the details of the management/employee share scheme).